Two Variable Systems Of Linear Equations Definitions Flashcards | Channels for Pearson+

 System of Equations

-A set of two or more equations with the same variables that must be satisfied at the same time.Linear Equation
+A set of two or more equations with the same variables, requiring solutions that satisfy all equations simultaneously.Linear Equation

-An equation whose graph forms a straight line, typically in the form y = mx + b or Ax + By = C.Solution
+An equation whose graph forms a straight line, typically involving variables raised only to the first power.Solution

-An ordered pair that makes all equations in a system true when substituted for the variables.Graphical Representation
+An ordered pair that makes all equations in a system true when substituted for the variables.Graphing Method

-A visual display of equations on a coordinate plane, showing where lines intersect, overlap, or run parallel.Substitution Method
+A technique for solving systems by plotting equations and identifying intersection points as solutions.Substitution Method

-A technique for solving systems by isolating a variable in one equation and replacing it in another.Elimination Method
+A process where one variable is isolated in an equation and its expression is substituted into another equation.Elimination Method

-A process of adding or subtracting equations to remove one variable, simplifying the system to a single equation.Standard Form
+A strategy involving adding or subtracting equations to remove one variable, often after adjusting coefficients.Standard Form

-An arrangement of a linear equation as Ax + By = C, aligning variables and constants for easy comparison.Coefficient
+An arrangement of a linear equation as Ax + By = C, aligning variables and constants for systematic solving.Coefficient

-A numerical factor multiplying a variable in an equation, crucial for aligning and manipulating equations.Consistent Independent System
+A numerical factor multiplying a variable in an equation, crucial for aligning terms in elimination.Consistent Independent System

 A system with exactly one solution, represented by intersecting lines at a single point.Consistent Dependent System

-A system with infinitely many solutions, represented by coincident lines overlapping completely.Inconsistent System
+A system with infinitely many solutions, where all equations represent the same line.Inconsistent System

-A system with no solution, represented by parallel lines that never intersect.Intersection Point
+A system with no solution, typically shown by parallel lines that never intersect.Intersection Point

-The coordinate pair where the graphs of two equations meet, representing the solution to the system.Parallel Lines
+The coordinate where the graphs of equations in a system cross, representing the solution.Parallel Lines

-Lines in the same plane with equal slopes but different intercepts, never meeting and indicating no solution.Coincident Lines
+Graphs of equations with identical slopes but different intercepts, indicating no shared solution.True Statement

-Lines that lie exactly on top of each other, indicating all points are shared solutions.Variable
+A result from substituting values into equations where both sides are equal, confirming a solution.False Statement

-A symbol, often x or y, representing an unknown value in an equation or system.
+A result from substituting values into equations where both sides are unequal, indicating no solution.